Brief biography of Hanumath devotees

 Birth of Yatiraja

-Yatiraja becomes Vyasa Tirtha
+Yatiraja becomes Vyasa Tirtha.

-After Sri Brahmanaya Tirtha, Sri Vyasa Tirtha bacame the head of the Sri Purvadi mutt in the year 1476.
+SRI VYASARAJA After Sri Brahmanaya Tirtha, Sri Vyasa Tirtha became the head of the Sri Purvadi mutt in the year 1476.
 Sri Vyasa Tirtha had his further studies in philosophy at Kanchi and also under Sri Sripadaraja Tirtha at Mulabagal.
-Under the direction of Sri Sripadaraja Tirtha, the Saluva king Narasimha honored Sri Vyasa Tirtha and made him Rajaguru.
-Thereafter he came to be known as Sri Vyasaraja Tirtha.
+Under the direction of Sri Sripadaraja Tirtha, the Saluva king Narasimha honoured Sri Vyasa Tirtha and made him Rajaguru.

-Vyasaraya Tirtha becomes Vyasaraja Tirtha
+Vyasaraya Tirtha becomes Vyasaraja Tirtha.

 Sri Krishnadevaraya came under the Kuhu Yoga, a combination of planets as per the astrology, which can kill the king.
 The Rajaguru had then taken over the reign of the Vijayanagara.
-On a particular day a serpent entered the court and Sri Vyasaraja Tirtha threw his saffron upper garment on it and it got burnt to ashes thereby saving the king from the clutches of death.
-He returned the reign back to Sri Krishnadevraja, after warding off the evil effect of the planets thus.
+On a particular day, a serpent entered the court, and Sri Vyasaraja Tirtha threw his saffron upper garment on it, which got burnt to ashes.
+Thereby the king was saved from the clutches of death.
+Thus, after warding off the evil effect of the planets, he returned the reign back to Sri Krishnadevraja.
+Thereafter he came to be known as Sri Vyasaraja Tirtha.

 Works of Sri Vayasaraja Tirtha

 Sri Vayasaraja Tirtha had left behind a rich treasure of works on Sri Madhva Siddhantha.
 He had not only done scholarly works but also left many compositions, which are revered and rendered by the common people today.
-He is one of the eight saint-composers {Sri Sri Padharaja [Rangavittala], Sri Vyasaraja[Krishna Vittala], Sri Vathiraja[Hayavadana], Sri Purandaradasa, Sri Kanakadasa, Sri Nelayathi[Kasava], Sri Vijayadasa[Vijaya Vittala], Sri Gopaladasa, Sri Jaganathadasa}.
-Through his compositions (considered divine), which is full of love for the SriHari, he spread SriHari Bhakthi.
+He is one of the eight saint-composers.
+The eight saints are Sri Sri Padharaja [Rangavittala], Sri Vyasaraja [Krishna Vittala], Sri Vathiraja [Hayavadana], Sri Purandaradasa, Sri Kanakadasa, Sri Nelayathi [Kasava], Sri Vijayadasa [Vijaya Vittala], Sri Gopaladasa, and Sri Jaganathadasa.
+Through his divine compositions, which are full of love for the SriHari, he spread SriHari Bhakthi.
 Sri Purandaradasa and Sri Kanakadasa are disciples of Sri Vyasaraja Tirtha.

 Followers of Sri Vayasaraja Tirtha

-Sri Vyasaraja Tirtha regarded as the incarnation of Baktha Prahlada, the honored Scholar, Rajaguru, Saint Composer, Bhakta of SriHari, Dasa of Mukhya prana(Sri Hanuman) shed his mortal coils on 8th of March 1539 and left for the heavenly abode only to re-incarnate as Sri Raghavendra Swamy.
+Sri Vyasaraja Tirtha, regarded as the incarnation of Baktha Prahlada, the honoured scholar, Rajaguru, saint composer, Bhakta of SriHari, and Dasa of Mukhya prana (Sri Hanuman), shed his mortal coils on 8th of March 1539 and left for the heavenly abode only to re-incarnate as Sri Raghavendra Swamy.

 || Hari sarvothamaha Vayu jeevothmaha ||